okteto/samples/golang/README.md

 # Math App

-This example shows how to leverage [Okteto](https://okteto.com) to develop a python app directly in the cloud.
+This example shows how to leverage [Okteto](https://okteto.com) to develop a Go application directly in the cloud.

 This example is deployed using raw Kubernetes manifests.

 ## Step 1: Install the Okteto CLI